Marple Rifle and Pistol Club membership for Juniors

 also applies to juniors.
 Just because you are under 18 does not mean that you

-excused from sweeping up; if you are old enough to shoot, you are old enough to
+excused from sweeping up; if you are old enough to shoot a gun, you are old enough to

 use a brush.